 Most reward programs offer ways to donate points to charity.
 Your frequent flyer miles, for example, can be used to fly medical staff and supplies at a time they’re desperately needed.

-Donate your cash back bonus for Discover to one of nine charities benefiting cancer, animals or children, your choice, and Discover will contribute an extra $25,000 to the organization that receives the most cash back bonus donations this year.
+Donate your cash back bonus for Discover to one of 10 charities benefiting cancer, animals or children, your choice, and Discover will contribute an extra $25,000 to the organization that receives the most cash back bonus donations this year.

+The Tinuiti survey shows 80% of people under age 40, and 66% older than 40, will use their phones to buy gifts.
 With so many doing the bulk of their holiday shopping online, scammers are out en masse, especially on social media.
 Beware ads on Facebook Marketplace or Instagram that link to sites mimicking familiar ones.
 Always check the URL before you proceed.

 “To guard against fraud, we encourage consumers to regularly review and monitor their transaction history,” says Jennifer Delgado, spokesperson for Discover, which offers free fraud alerts to cardmembers.